ST079/CodeIT---MERN-Stack/HTML-CSS/Day04/README.md

 # Day 4 Of MERN JOURNEY

 CSS -> Cascading Style Sheet
+-> It is the stylesheet that is used to style the HTML document.

 <pre>
-    Web page styling like color, fonts, positioning, spacing Syntax :
+    Web page styling like color, fonts, positioning, spacing

+    Syntax :
     < selector > {
     property: value;